I have been practising in Dorset since 2008 and I work with adult individuals on an open-ended or time-limited basis.

-BSc (Hons) Integrative Counselling (Roehampton University)
+BSc (Hons) Integrative Counselling (University of Roehampton)

-MSc Counselling and Psychotherapy (Roehampton University)
+MSc Counselling and Psychotherapy (University of Roehampton)

 Prior to undertaking my psychotherapy training I worked for the NHS as a Mental Health Support Worker and have experience of working with people who have been diagnosed with a wide range of mental health issues.

 As a psychotherapist I have had experience of working in a variety of settings, including an HIV charity, a university counselling service and a community low cost counselling service.

 As an Integrative Psychotherapist my approach is informed by several theoretical models; Person-Centred, Psychodynamic and Existential.
 What I feel is important, however, is that I see each person as an individual and work with them in the way that best suits their needs.

 I have experience of working with clients who have had difficulties in many areas of their life, including: